almontasser/LearRemotely/README.md

 ### Database

-Create a database named "learn_remotely", and then import sql file "learn_remotely.sql".
+Create a database named "learn_remotely", and then import sql in order, "01_learn_remotely.sql", then "02_add_login_trigger.sql".